xkostrna/xkostrna/README.md

-- 👋 Hi, I’m @xkostrna
+- 👋 Hi, I’m @xkostrna.
-- 👀 I’m interested in programming (C++, Java)
+- 👀 I’m interested in programming (C++, Java).
-- 🌱 I’m currently learning (C++, Java)
+- 🌱 I’m currently learning (C++, Java).
-- 💞️ I’m looking to collaborate on something ? ...
+- 💞️ I’m looking to collaborate on something.
 - 📫 How to reach me just send me a message.

 <!---